harsh-agarwal/ACRV-SLAM_using_DL/README.md

-# Depth and pose estimation using ConvNets
+# Depth and Pose Estimation using ConvNets

-The idea is to create a full fledged SLAM system using DL(Deep Learning).
+The idea is to create a full-fledged vSLAM system using DL(Deep Learning).
 For the same we have considered the 'baby steps' which are as follows:

-- getting the pose in an unsupervised manner.
+- getting the pose in an unsupervised manner using photmetric loss.
 (Trying to improve the results!
 Any suggestions feel free to PR)
 - checking the idea if depth features can be used to get a pose!
 - designing a depth network.
 - working towards merging all the above elements.
 (TO BE DONE!
 Still Working on it)